 Will Opendoor pay closing costs?

-Opendoor does not pay closing costs.
+Opendoor does not pay typical seller closing costs.
 Sellers working with Opendoor will be responsible for the service fee and all other seller closing costs such as transfer tax, title insurance, repairs, and escrow fees.

 Offerpad does not pay closing costs either.
 Just like Opendoor, sellers will need to pay the service fee and all other miscellaneous expenses associated with closing on a home.